-As at the date of this statement, the Board comprises a Non-Executive Chairman, (Michael Howarth), one Non-Executive Director Aman Sachdeva and one Executive Director (Hanno Pengilly) each member possessing a complementary skillset.
+As at the date of this statement, the Board comprises a Non-Executive Chairman, (Michael Haworth), two Non-Executive Directors (Aman Sachdeva, Scott Fletcher) and one Executive Director (Hanno Pengilly) each member possessing a complementary skillset.
 Hanno Pengilly also acts as CEO.

-Under the UK Corporate Governance Code, (excluding the Chairman) Aman Sachdeva would not be viewed as independent by virtue of the options that he holds in the Company and due to his role as CEO of Synergy Consulting (which provides consultancy services to the Company).
-However, the Directors believe that independence is not a state of mind that can be measured objectively and, given the character, judgement and decision making process of the individuals concerned, the Directors believe that Aman Sachdeva can be considered independent.
+Under the UK Corporate Governance Code, (excluding the Chairman) Aman Sachdeva and Scott Fletcher would not be viewed as independent by virtue of the shares and options that they hold in the Company and due to Aman Sachdeva's role as CEO of Synergy Consulting (which provides consultancy services to the Company).
+However, the Directors believe that independence is not a state of mind that can be measured objectively and, given the character, judgement and decision making process of the individuals concerned, the Directors believe that Aman Sachdeva and Scott Fletcher can be considered independent.

 The Board currently fulfils the responsibilities that might otherwise be assumed by a nominations committee and therefore the Directors have responsibility to ensure that the Board is a well-functioning and balanced team.

 The Company has established a Remuneration Committee of the Board with formally delegated duties and responsibilities.
-As at the date of this statement, Michael Haworth and Aman Sachdeva comprised the Remuneration Committee.
+As at the date of this statement, Michael Haworth and Scott Fletcher comprised the Remuneration Committee with Scott Fletcher as Chairman.
 The Remuneration Committee is responsible for making recommendations to the Board, within agreed terms of reference.
 The Board determines the remuneration of Non-Executive Directors within the limits set by the Company’s Articles of Association.

 The Board is satisfied that, between the Directors, it has an effective and appropriate balance of skills and experience, including in the areas of natural resources, infrastructure and finance.
 For details of the Directors past experience, please refer to ‘Director’s Biographies’ section of the Company’s Annual Report and Accounts.